-In late 2019, an illness caused by a novel strain of coronavirus, COVID-19, was first detected and in March 2020, the World Health Organization declared the COVID-19 outbreak a pandemic.
-Demand for commercial air travel decreased significantly due to the COVID-19 pandemic and has adversely impacted the operations of nearly all of our lessees.
-Governmental authorities around the world have implemented measures to try to contain COVID-19, including travel bans and restrictions, border closures, quarantines, shelter in place or total lock-down orders and business limitations and shutdowns.
+In late 2019, an illness caused by a novel strain of coronavirus (COVID-19) was first detected and in March 2020, the World Health Organization declared the COVID-19 outbreak a pandemic.
+Demand for commercial air travel decreased significantly due to the COVID-19 pandemic, which has adversely impacted the operations of nearly all of our lessees.
+Governmental authorities around the world implemented measures to try to contain COVID-19, including travel bans and restrictions, border closures, quarantines, shelter in place or total lock-down orders and business limitations and shutdowns.
+While certain countries have begun to loosen some of these restrictions, many of these containment measures remain in effect and additional measures could be implemented or reinstated due to new COVID-19 variants emerging around the world.
 Aircraft manufacturers and suppliers have also been negatively affected, including the temporary closure of Boeing and Airbus' final assembly facilities.
-The impact of the COVID-19 pandemic and the significant decline in commercial air travel has led to declines in aircraft values and lease rental rates.
+The impact of the COVID-19 pandemic and the significant decline in commercial air travel led to declines in aircraft values and lease rental rates.

-As of March 31, 2021, most of the lessees of our owned aircraft have requested some form of rental relief.
+As a result of the COVID-19 pandemic, most of the lessees of our owned aircraft have requested some form of rental relief.
 Our marketing, risk management and legal teams jointly manage such requests on a case-by-case basis, with approvals based on various factors including our assessment of the long-term viability of the lessee and its affiliates, our existing security package in place, the strength and history of our relationship with the lessee and its affiliates, and the potential ability to facilitate other commercial transactions or objectives with such lessee in exchange for granting an accommodation.
-As of March 31, 2021, we have deferred a total of \$114.8 million in lease rental payments.
-These agreements have generally involved partial rent deferrals with interest due on the deferred amounts, of which \$60.5 million of the deferred lease rental payments were due to be repaid by March 31, 2021.
-As of March 31, 2021, we have collected \$53.4 million of deferred lease rental payments.
-After accounting for adjustments primarily related to cash basis accounting for certain leases, \$38.2 million of unpaid deferred lease rental payments have been recorded within other assets, net as of March 31, 2021.
-We record the deferred rentals as a receivable within other assets, net.
-In addition, we have entered into lease restructurings with certain lessees that provide rental relief in exchange for lease extensions or other concessions from the lessee which had an insignificant impact on operating lease revenue for the three months ended March 31, 2021.
+As of June 30, 2021, we have executed agreements to defer \$154.3 million in lease rental payments (\$140.2 million originally contracted to be paid on or before June 30, 2021).
+These agreements have generally involved partial rent deferrals with interest due on the deferred amounts. \$65.7 million of the deferred lease rental payments were due to be repaid by June 30, 2021.
+As of June 30, 2021, we have collected \$59.8 million of deferred lease rental payments.
+After accounting for adjustments primarily related to cash basis accounting for certain leases, \$65.8 million of unpaid deferred lease rental payments have been recorded within other assets, net as of June 30, 2021.
+In addition, we have entered into lease restructurings with certain lessees that provide rental relief in exchange for lease extensions or other accommodations, which had an insignificant impact on our operating lease revenue for the six months ended June 30, 2021.
 We remain in active discussions with our airline customers and may continue to provide accommodations on a case-by-case basis.